derkork/openscad-graph-editor/manual/manual.md

 - A port type of `vector3` (light blue) can be connected to a port type of `vector` (blue) but not the other way around.
 - A port type of `vector2` (very light blue) can be connected to a port type of `vector` (blue) but not the other way around.

-Also every input port (except geometry, see the next section for details) can only accept a single connection.
+Every input port (except geometry, see the next section for details) can only accept a single connection.
+It is also not allowed to connect nodes in a way that would form a loop.

 #### Connecting geometry ports